 Roberts Wesleyan College

-RWC and NES comply with all applicable non-discrimination laws and are committed to the enhancement of human dignity and workplace diversity.
+Roberts Wesleyan College complies with all applicable non-discrimination laws and is committed to the enhancement of human dignity and workplace diversity.